 What is a Decentralized Identifier

 A Decentralized Identifier (DID) is a new type of globally unique ID that is controlled by the user, not a centralized company.
-It's the foundation of a new, self-sovereign digital identity.
+It's the foundation of a.

 A Decentralized Identifier (DID) is a new type of identifier for the digital world that is globally unique, verifiable, and not controlled by any centralized authority.
 It is a core component of Self-Sovereign Identity (SSI), a movement to give individuals control over their own digital identities.